You’ve probably heard the term “Virtual Reality (VR)” thrown around.

-Unlike traditional forms of soft skills training like watching videos, reviewing case studies, or even role-playing, scientific research has shown that VR is a better medium for learning and practicing a variety of soft skills, from active listening to conflict resolution and emotional intelligence.
+Unlike traditional forms of soft skills training like watching videos, reviewing case studies, or even role-playing, scientific research has shown that VR is a better medium for soft skills training, from active listening to conflict resolution and emotional intelligence.

 Diversity and inclusion training is a major priority for most enterprise organizations today.
 Teaching inclusive behaviors and preparing teams and managers for tough conversations in the workplace is at the heart of creating diverse and inclusive companies.

 For the most effective learning to take place, modules for diversity and inclusion first immerse learners in a realistic scenario simply to observe a colleague exhibiting non-inclusive behavior.
 Then, they participate in an interactive, face-to-face conversation with that colleague to discuss why non-inclusive behavior is out of line with the company’s core values.
 The learner discovers how to stand up to and counter biases in a constructive way.